Allan (footballer, born 2004): Palmeiras

-Allan made his first team debut for Verdão on 16 January 2025, coming on as a late substitute for Rômulo in a 2–0 Campeonato Paulista home win over Portuguesa.
+Promoted to the main squad in January 2025, Allan made his first team debut for Verdão on the 16th of that month, coming on as a late substitute for Rômulo in a 2–0 Campeonato Paulista home win over Portuguesa.
+He scored his first professional goal on 23 February, netting his side's third in a 3–2 away win over Mirassol which qualified the club to the knockout stage of the Paulistão.